IntersectMBO/cardano-node/doc/new-tracing/tracers_doc_generated.md

 			`Forwarder`
 Filtered  by config value: `Notice`

-### ChainSync.NodeToClient.Recieve.RollForward
+### ChainSync.Local.Receive.FindIntersect

-***
-Tell the consumer to extend their chain with the given header.
-The message also tells the consumer about the head point of the producer.
-***
+> Ask the producer to try to find an improved intersection point between the consumer and producer's chains.
+The consumer sends a sequence of points and it is up to the producer to find the first intersection point on its chain and send it back to the consumer.

 From current configuration: